SPD Selector

 Mesh System Air Termination Network

-A mesh system air termination network uses a grid of horizontal conductors across the roof surface instead of individual vertical air terminal rods, providing distributed lightning strike points.
+A mesh system air termination network uses a grid of horizontal conductors across the roof surface instead of individual vertical lightning rods, providing distributed lightning strike points.

 Key characteristics of mesh air termination systems: